aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### ReadBatchSize
-Max number of items to read in a single batch read from the server
+Maximum number of items that can be requested in a single batch read operation from the OPC DA server.

 **Type**: Integer